grafana/grafana-api-golang-client/README.md

 ### Linter

-THe linter (speficially, `depguard`) complains if an import has not been added to the list of allowed imports.
+The linter (speficially, `depguard`) complains if an import has not been added to the list of allowed imports.
 Ensure to add any new imports to `.golangci.toml` under `[linters-settings.depguard.rules.main]`.